mchk2017/Coding-and-Writing/Java/THE BOOK ON JAVA.md

 involved in software development, and the principles of object-oriented programming.

+Abraham Lincoln:
+> Whatever you are, be a good one.

 **Chapter 2 (Data and Expressions)** explores some of the basic types of data used in a Java program and the use of expressions to perform calculations.
 It discusses the conversion of data from one type to another, and how to read input interac-